Build Your First Automation Using Excel SDK of SAP Build Process Automation

 -

-Lets start by adding a new automation to the project and add Open Excel Instance to the flow.
+Start by adding a new automation to the Excel Sample project.
+Name the new automation Process Excel Data and add Open Excel Instance to the flow.

 -